ItsNukea/AudioEffects/README.md

 # Audio Effects

 Welcome to the Audio Effects page:<br>
-Audio Effects is a lightweight program that lets you perform some audio effects on .wav files.
+Audio Effects is a lightweight program that lets you perform some audio effects on some audio files.
 (Who could've guessed)<br>

-This is a project I made for school, so don't expect too much from it
+This is a project I made for school, so don't expect too much from it, except maybe some crashes and/or by wonder, a feature that _does_ work

 ## Installation guide